 \subsection{Protonation Energies}

 Protonation state plays a central role in many chemical transformations in biological, environmental, and industrial processes.
 Since a rigorous treatment of acidity/basicity in solution (\textit{i.e.}, pKa prediction) is beyond the scope of MLIP evaluation, we opt for a proxy evaluation task of protonation energies (Fig. \ref{fig:evals}c).
 These protonation energies are used as part of DFT-based pKa prediction workflows~\cite{cao_quantum_2024,*tang_discovery_2022,johnston_epik_2023}.
 We perform geometry optimization on pairs of structures that differ by one proton and then calculate the $\Delta E$ between the two structures, yielding $\Delta E$ MAE, and the RMSD between MLIP-optimized and ORCA-optimized structures as evaluation metrics.
-As with conformers, we further re-optimize DFT-optimized structures, yielding reoptimization RMSD and $\Delta E_{reopt}$ MAE evaluation metrics.
 Note that this evaluation is only possible for MLIPs which can simulate species of different total charge.
 Further details are provided in Appendix \ref{sec:app:eval:protonation}.